docelic/amber-introduction/README.md

 03:17:04 MySystem   | (WARN) Starting up
 ```

-In you still need a customized logger for special cases or purposes, please create `Logger.new` yourself.
+In you still need a customized logger for special cases or purposes, please create a separate `Logger.new` yourself.

 # Starting the Server<a name="starting_the_server"></a>